 Sheila is driven by the desire to see students armed with the cognitive tools and emotional intelligence to help them succeed in life.
 She believes that enjoyment and inspiration are as crucial to learning as attainment and that they are often the key to success.

-Polly’s role is varied – from internal and external marketing and communications, including website management and social media to managing the CEO’s calendar and organising cross-Trust events.
+Shortly after joining BET, Polly took on a dual role of EA/Director of Comms. responsible for everything from internal and external marketing and communications including branding, reputation and change management, media relations and the Trust’s magazine ‘BETTER Times’ as well as website development and social media – to managing the CEO’s calendar and organising cross-Trust events.
+Now solely Director of Communications, Polly provides best practice resources to BET schools and ensures Trust-wide news is widely communicated to all stakeholders.
 She enjoys the daily challenges and flexibility of working in an expanding MAT and the excitement of working with a huge variety of audiences.

-Shortlisted for ‘Best New Blog’ in the UK’s biggest parenting awards, 2016, Polly is a writer, tutor of English, marathon runner and former member of the National Union of Journalists and the PRCA.
+Shortlisted for ‘Best New Blog’ in the UK’s biggest parenting awards, 2016, Polly is a writer, English tutor, marathon runner and former member of the National Union of Journalists and the PRCA.

 Marketa joined BET in November 2016 as an administrator.
 She deals with various administrative and clerical tasks across The Trust as well as managing the Director of Education’s calendar.
 She previously worked in a private physio. practice and at a language school abroad.